ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 The days leading up to the new year passed quickly.
 It was going to be 2010, the beginning of his decade.
 In 2020 he'd be twenty-seven.
 His character would be more or less set.

-He had ten years to become something and it was starting.
+He watched documentaries about important construction projects in Taiwan's past, including the tunnel project where x people died.
 He missed talking with Hero about rooms and light.

 He was almost done with the essays.
 He'd turn them in late but it'd be ok.

 ---

+At six PM on New Year's Eve Brent stopped working on his essays, and messaged Emilio, an exchange student from Mexico.

 Brent sat in a leather chair under a lamp with a long metal neck.
 He felt accomplished.
+He could see fireworks shooting off Taipei 101, tiny grains of light at the distance.

-Finally he got up, and joined in the dancing, forgetting himself like he had learned at the first dances in middle school.
+Finally he got up, and joined the dancing, forgetting himself like he had learned at social nights in middle school.

-Brent could see fireworks shooting off Taipei 101, tiny grains of light at the distance.

-They ended up in a windowless room in the basement where the floor was covered with Tatami mats, listening to reggaeton.
+Late at night they ended up in a windowless room in the basement where the floor was covered with Tatami mats, listening to reggaeton.
 The smell of sulphur was stronger here.
 Brent set up against the wall talking with a girl from Columbia, watching Emilio and Hivera give the two Brazilian girls back rubs.
 This went on for a long time.
 The orgiastic intensity, without any sex, made Alex uncomfortable.
 He was reminded of teaching some family friends how to masturbate back when he was eleven, across the inky darkness of a boathouse bedroom in Muskoka, Canada.

 ---

 In the morning, Brent went into the laundry room to feed Helsa, hungover and happy.
+He had just watched the other exchange students walk down the road towards the MRT station in the mist.

 Helsa was dead.
 Brent touched her bony joints with morbid fascination.
 Her body was no longer warm.

 He texted Hero that Helsa was dead.
 Brent barely understood how to use his phone, it was on loan from another friend of his host mother's.

-Hero responded almost immediately with an apology.
-Brent wrote that Helsa was very peaceful.

-Hero sent Brent an address, telling him that it was a vet that Brent could bring the body to.
+Hero responded almost immediately with an apology, and then an address, telling him that it was a vet where Brent could bring the body.

 What a situation, thought Brent.
-He sent Paula an email.
+Maybe he would re-write his college application essay about it.

 ---